syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 ## Getting the bookmarks from the PDF

 The bookmarks existing in the PDF document can be obtained from the `Bookmarks` property.
 The `Bookmarks` collection is not supposed to be modified by adding new bookmarks or removing existing bookmarks.
-Changes made on the `Bookmarks` collection will not be reflected in the bookmark pane and in the PDF document.
+Changes made to the `Bookmarks` collection will not be reflected in the bookmark pane and in the PDF document.

 {% tabs %}
 {% highlight c# %}